 Data on business activity for firms participating in Nebraska BIA programs were gathered from both a business survey and administrative records.
-The survey was delivered to companies in July, 2022.
+The survey was delivered to participating businesses in July, 2024.
 Personnel from the Nebraska Department of Economic Development were responsible for the delivery of the survey.
-One attempt to follow up with firms receiving assistance was made in mid-July, 2022.
-The questionnaire asked participants to state the total amount of spending in 2021 and 2022, list the number of employees added since receiving assistance, the average salary of new hires, the amount of capital raised, and how that capital had been spent.
-In total, 399 businesses were invited to participate in the questionnaire; 136 businesses provided responses.
-For the remaining businesses that did not complete the survey, BBR analysts also looked to data collected for the 2014, 2016, 2018, and 2020 studies to determine whether there was usable data for these businesses.
-The results showed that there were 145 businesses that had either responded to the earlier surveys, or that had provided administrative data to the Invest Nebraska Corporation.
-Combining these different data sources, this resulted in a total of 281 businesses for which analysts had data.
+One attempt to follow up with firms receiving assistance was made in mid-July, 2024.
+The questionnaire asked participants to state the total amount of spending in 2023 and 2024, list the number of employees added since receiving assistance, the average salary of new hires, the amount of capital raised, and how that capital had been spent.
+In total, over 400 businesses were invited to participate in the questionnaire; 182 businesses provided responses.
+For the remaining businesses that did not complete the survey, BBR analysts also looked to data collected for the 2014, 2016, 2018, 2020, and 2022 studies to determine whether there was usable data for these businesses.
+The results showed that there were 185 businesses that had either responded to the earlier surveys, or that had provided administrative data to the Invest Nebraska Corporation.
+Combining these different data sources, this resulted in a total of 367 businesses for which analysts had data.

 While some firms received investments from multiple Nebraska BIA programs, firms were sent only a single survey form.
-For example, firms might receive \$50,000 in funding for an initial Prototype program grant and as development proceeds also receive a Commercialization program investment.
+For example, firms might receive \$50,000 in funding for an initial Prototype program grant; as development proceeds that company might also receive a Commercialization program investment.
 Similarly, firms may receive an initial \$5,000 grant for the SBIR 0 program, in order to develop a SBIR I grant application for a Federal agency, and may later receive a SBIR 1 or SBIR 2 grant from the Federal government, and a matching grant from the State of Nebraska.
 The present analysis summed the total amount of investment made in a company through the Nebraska BIA program.